ChuksJoshuaa/django-chat-app/README.md

 - Ensure you have Python 3 and Postgres installed and create a virtual environment and activate it.

-- Install dependencies: pip3 install -r requirements.txt.
+- Install dependencies: pip3 install -r requirements.txt..